ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-ni«ht.
+My friends would look upon my quiot faco
+Before thoy laid it in its resting place,
-ath had left it almost fair ;
+And deem that death had left it almost fair ;
 And laying snow-white flowers against my
 hair
 Would smooth it down with tearful tenderness,